SHOPPING CART

 Bigger than a pompon but just as perfectly composed, this vivid, rose-pink dahlia almost seems to glow with an inner light.
 Its many flowers are held on strong, dark stems and make a dazzling display in garden or vase.
 The year it was introduced, Pope Benedict XV visited the Portuguese village of Fatima where in 1917 the Virgin Mary had miraculously appeared to three shepherd girls.
 Ball/formal dec, 2-2½”, 4’, from Oregon.
 Last offered spring 2023.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 Is this really “the most popular dahlia of all time”?
 That’s what experts have called this shell-pink beauty, praising it as “a superb cut flower” with “splendid stems” that’s “easy to grow,” great in the garden, and “the ideal waterlily” dahlia.
 Who could ask for anything more?
 3-4”, 3-4’, New Hampshire.
 Last offered in 2022.
-We will have it available again for spring 2024.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 Giraffe dahlia 1940